MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 4. Enter the name for the view.
 The view must be named correctly.
 For more info on naming, see the remainder of this section.
 5. Click Add.
 The file is added to the project.

 The previous steps create only a XAML file, but not an associated code-behind file.
 Instead, the XAML view is associated with an existing code-behind file using a "DeviceName" qualifier that's part of the file or folder name.
-This qualifier name can be mapped to a string value that represents the device family of the device that your app is currently running on, such as, "Desktop", "Mobile", and the names of the other device families (see [**ResourceContext.QualifierValues**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.applicationmodel.resources.core.resourcecontext.qualifiervalues.aspx)).
+This qualifier name can be mapped to a string value that represents the device family of the device that your app is currently running on, such as, "Desktop", "Tablet", and the names of the other device families (see [**ResourceContext.QualifierValues**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.applicationmodel.resources.core.resourcecontext.qualifiervalues.aspx)).

 You can add the qualifier to the file name, or add the file to a folder that has the qualifier name.